What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 A tubular edible mushroom that grows in sparse forests.

-The hat is quite large, grows up to 20 cm in diameter.
-In structure and shape, it is fleshy and hemispherical.
+The cap is quite large, growing up to 20 cm in diameter.
+In structure and shape it is fleshy and hemispherical.
 The color is usually dark brown or yellow.
-The inner flesh is lemon-colored, but turns blue when cut.
-The high leg is thick, cylindrical, yellow.
-Towards the bottom it usually has a darker color.
+The inner pulp is lemon-colored, but turns significantly blue when cut.
+The tall leg is thick, cylindrical, yellow.
+It usually has a darker color towards the bottom.

-It is characterized by a funnel-shaped hat, up to 23 cm in diameter.
-The color, depending on the species, can be light, closer to white, and gray.
-The surface is slightly matte to the touch, the edges are very thin.
-The bright legs of oyster mushrooms are very short, rarely reaching 2.5 cm.
+It is characterized by a funnel-shaped cap, up to 23 cm in diameter.
+Depending on the type, the color can be light, closer to white, and gray.
+The surface is slightly matte to the touch and the edges are very thin.
+The light legs of oyster mushrooms are very short, rarely reaching 2.5 cm.
 The flesh is fleshy, light, with a pleasant aroma.
 The plates are wide, their color can vary from white to gray.

 Champignon